krishna2206/messenger-api-python/README.md

 > These ids are page-scoped.
 These ids differ from those returned from Facebook Login apps which are app-scoped.
 You must use ids retrieved from a Messenger integration for this page in order to function properly.

-> If `app_secret` is initialized, an app_secret_proof will be generated and send with every request.
-Appsecret Proofs helps further secure your client access tokens.
-You can find out more on the [Facebook Docs](https://developers.facebook.com/docs/graph-api/securing-requests#appsecret_proof)

 ##### Sending a generic template message:

 > [Generic Template Messages](https://developers.facebook.com/docs/messenger-platform/implementation#receive_message) allows you to add cool elements like images, text all in a single bubble.